Theories of Learning

 If you are highly motivated to learn to play football you will learn faster and practice more than if you have no interest in the game.

 Behaviourists such as Skinner and Watson believed that learning through operant and classical conditioning would be explained without reference to internal mental processes.

 Today, however, a growing number of psychologists stress the role of mental processes.
-They choose to broaden the study of learning to include such cognitive processes as thinking, knowing, problem solving, remembering and forming mental representations.
+They choose to broaden the study of learning theories to include such cognitive processes as thinking, knowing, problem-solving, remembering and forming mental representations.

 Learning by insight

 Wolfang Kohler (1887 – 1967): A German Psychologist studied anthropoid apes and become convinced that they behave intelligently and were capable of problem solving.

 - In one experiment Kohler hung a bunch of bananas inside the caged area but overhead, out of reach of the apes; boxes and sticks were left around the cage.